 13. Cathedral of St. Mary the Virgin

-The Cathedral of St. Mary the Virgin (popularly known as Dome Church) is rumored to be the oldest church in Estonia.
-This cute church was built as a wooden church in 1240 by the Danes and has undergone vast rebuilding over the years.
-The austere whitewashed Gothic exterior dates from the 14th century, while the beautiful interior boasts an elaborate Baroque pulpit and an organ built in 1878.
+The Cathedral of St. Mary the Virgin, popularly known as the Dome Church, is rumored to be the oldest church in Estonia.
+Originally built as a wooden structure by the Danes in 1240, this charming church has undergone extensive rebuilding over the centuries.

 Directions